 How to produce an electric charge?

 Every atom in nature has an equal number of protons and electrons.
 That means every atom is electrically neutral.
-But we can charge the atoms or the substances.
-According to the electronic theory of charge if an atom has an excess of electron then it is a negatively charged atom and if an atom has a lack of electron then it is a positively charged atom.
+But atoms can be charged.
+According to the electronic theory of charge if an atom has an excess of electrons then it is a negatively charged atom and if an atom has a lack of electrons then it is a positively charged atom.
 A substance can be charged by mainly three processes –

 - Friction process